univention/guardian-helm/helm/guardian/README.md

 true
 </pre>
 </td>
-			<td>If set to True, the logging output is structured as a JSON object.</td>
+			<td>If set to True, the logging output is structured as a JSON object.
+Example: true</td>
 		</tr>
 		<tr>
 			<td>authorizationApi.config.home</td>